Annulment of Marriage in Arizona

 How Much Does it Cost to Get an Annulment in Arizona

 A divorce can be entered by a judge simply by one spouse testifying the marriage is irretrievably broken.
-To establish the foundation for an annulment, the party seeking the annulment must prove the marriage was void, to begin with, or is voidable due to, for example, fraudulent inducement to enter into the marriage.
+To establish the foundation for an annulment, the party seeking the annulment must prove the marriage was void, to begin with, or is voidable due to, for example, fraudulent inducement to enter into the marriage, which must be done in a divorce trial.
+You will still also have to follow all of the various Arizona divorce laws and follow the same Arizona divorce process in your annulment case.

 How Long Do You Have to Be Married to Get an Annulment in Arizona